aidan-wagner/fprime/README.md

 ## Installing the linter through fprime-extras

-The fprime-extras package includes a linter assist with development of fprime applications
+The fprime-extras package includes a linter assist with development of fprime applications.

 First, we must clone the repository and switch to the devel branch:

 ```
 git clone https://github.com/SterlingPeet/python-fprime-extras.git
+cd python-fprime-extras
 git checkout devel
 ```

 Then, install fprime-extras using pip:

 ```
-cd python-fprime-extras
 pip install .
 ```